More pages ...

 Another simple method would be to tally each ballot as a vote just for its top-ranked candidate.
 The N candidates ranked #1 most often would get seated.

 This could get weird in a highly fragmented race.
-A candidate ranked #2 on every ballots would not get a seat!
+A candidate ranked #2 on every ballot would not get a seat, and it is reasonable to think that they should.
 Imagine an election for a 5-seat legislature in which 20 candidates are all ranked #1 on 4% of ballots … with 5 candidates ranked #1 on 5% of ballots.
 Those last 5 candidates would get seated despite not being categorically more popular.
-But again, these kinds of perverse results would be improbable with real ballots.
+But again, these kinds of perverse results seem improbable with real ballots.

-We could blend the methods by tallying a vote for only the three highest ranked candidates on each ballot … or the four highest, or whatever.
+We could tally a vote for only the three highest ranked candidates on each ballot.
+Or the four highest, or whatever.
 A mass of low-ranked support for a candidate could not win them a seat.

-We could blend the methods by tallying a vote for every listed candidate, then tally an extra vote for each ballot’s #1 pick, so that between …
+We could tallying a vote for every listed candidate, then tally an extra vote for each ballot’s #1 pick, so that between …

 • Armstrong — 100 ballots as #1, 100 ballots ranked lower